-The employee or contractor may be accompanied by a witness (e.g. a work colleague) if required.
+The employee or contractor may be accompanied by a witness (e.g. a work colleague) if requested by the staff member.

 The employee or contractor is provided with a Donor Information Sheet, which explains in detail the testing procedure.

 The employee or contractor is then required to sign a Consent Form regarding this impending test.